 - Completion of at least two semesters of satisfactory full-time coursework on Jewell’s campus before departure

 - Not on academic or disciplinary probation in the semester of application

 - Student account in good financial standing

 - The proposed study abroad program should represent a well-defined continuation of a William Jewell liberal arts education and the individual student's academic program.

 - The student's record should demonstrate clear evidence of college-level preparation and academic achievement (e.g. GPA, relevant coursework) appropriate to the proposed study abroad program and the specific course of study on that program.

 Are you ready to discover for yourself why students who study abroad often refer to the experience as a defining moment in their education?
-Visit the Office of International Studies for further information.
+Visit the Adams Center for Global Studies and Journey Grants for further information.